assafmo/assafmo.github.io/_posts/2018-06-16-more-progress-eta.md

 Finally, GNU parallel can print how many jobs are done and an ETA with the `--bar` flag.

-For example, couting packets in multiple pcaps:
+For example, counting packets in multiple pcaps:

 ```bash
 ➜  ls *pcap | parallel --bar 'tcpdump -r "{}" -qn | wc -l > "{}".count'